jdiaz97/IUCNRedList.jl/README.md

 # What this does

-Implements all* of the functionalities of the IUCN Red List API in an easy to use way.
+Implements all of the functionalities of the IUCN Red List API in an easy to use way.

 In some cases, you can call 4 different endpoints from only 1 functions.
 Thanks to multiple dispatch.

 # How it works

-Define a global variable
+Define your token as a global variable.

 ```julia
 token::String = "Your Token
 ```

+(If you don't have a token, you can get it [here](https://apiv3.iucnredlist.org/api/v3/token).)

 Check the multiple methods of the function.
 If region is not added as an argument then it will return a global assessment.

 You can use ID or Name (scientific) of the species.

+For more details, you can check the official [API Reference](https://apiv3.iucnredlist.org/api/v3/docs).
+But the functions are pretty well commented in the source code.

 # Functions